zowe/docs-site/docs/user-guide/install-zos.md

     You may also receive the following error:
     ```
     apiml_cm.sh --action trust-zosmf has failed.
-    ERROR: z/OSMF is not trusted by the API Mediation Layer.
+    WARNING: z/OSMF is not trusted by the API Mediation Layer.
 Follow instructions in Zowe documentation about manual steps to trust z/OSMF
     ```
     This error does not interfere with installation progress and can be remediated after install completes.
 See [Trust z/OSMF Certificate](../guides/api-mediation-security.md#trust-zosmf-certificate) for more details.